abcorrea/powerlifted/autoresearch.md

 ## What's Been Tried

-**Current best: run 2, commit `23d9f30`.** Its *stored* samples have a median of 67.0 s, but that run landed in a slow machine window — measured clean it runs ≈ **63 s**.
-Do NOT trust the stored 67.0 as the bar.
+**Current best: run 6, commit `86f7124`** (median ≈ 59.5 s, measured clean;
+baseline was 81.2 s).
+Stored medians drift with the machine — when you need the real bar, re-measure HEAD contemporaneously (see protocol below), don't trust an old stored number.

 **Measurement protocol (learned the hard way — follow it):** this box drifts ±10–15 % on a minutes timescale, so comparing a candidate against *stored*